Polar Jet Stream Fluctuations in an Energy Balance Model: Model Description

 \subsection{Albedo Constraint}

 The fraction of incoming solar energy sent back to space from Earth is about $29 \%$ \cite{stephens} with roughly $88\%$ of that coming from the atmospheric contribution and the remainder due to the modulated surface albedo \cite{donohoe, qu}.
-We therefore restrict our atmospheric and modulated ground albedos to these approximate values.
-They are of necessity approximate because the the atmospheric and ground albedo contributions in our model are dynamic and therefore fluctuate.\\
+We therefore tune our model so that our initial atmospheric and modulated ground albedos are close to these values.
+They cannot be constrained in model runs because the atmospheric and ground albedo contributions in our model are dynamic and therefore fluctuate.\\

-The total planetary albedo $\alpha_p$ is given by,
+The total planetary albedo $\bar{\alpha}_p$ is given by,

-where, as before, $x$ is the sine of latitude, $\alpha_p(x)$ is the zonally averaged planetary albedo at $x$, and $s(x)$ is the annual weight function for incoming solar radiation given by equation \ref{eq:sx}.
-The atmospheric albedo $\alpha_a$ is defined as,
+where, as before, $x$ is the sine of latitude, $\alpha_p(x)$ is the zonally averaged albedo at $x$ given by Eq. \eqref{eq:sumplanalbedo}, and $s(x)$ is the annual weight function for incoming solar radiation given by equation \ref{eq:sx}.
+The planetary atmospheric albedo $\bar{\alpha}_a$ is defined as,

 where $\alpha_a(x)$ is the zonally averaged atmospheric albedo at $x$.
-Therefore we define the effective ground albedo by,
+Therefore, we define the total planetary effective ground albedo by,